What is Bromhexine?

 Some of the common and major side effects of Bromhexine are:

 Bromhexine can cause some serious side effects and can lead to some serious health problems.
-If you are facing any of the above serious side effects.
-Talk with your doctor if you are having any serious problems.
+If you are facing any of the above serious side effects, talk with your doctor immediately.

 How does Bromhexine work?